olavim/bulog/README.md

 - View individual logs with a JSON viewer.
 - Search and filter logs with [liqe](https://github.com/gajus/liqe), a lucene-like query language.
 - Add columns and configure them with a flexible JavaScript formatter.
+- Combine data from multiple buckets into custom views.

 ## Installation